baleada/docs/src/prose/logic/pipes/remove.md

 order: 0
 ---

-`createRemove` is a pipe that accepts an array as an input, and outputs <!--TODO-->.
+`createRemove` is a [pipe](/docs/logic/pipes-overview) that transforms an array to an array with an item at a given index removed.

 ::: type="info"
 `createRemove` is a light wrapper around [`remove`](https://github.com/RobinMalfait/lazy-collections#remove) and [`toArray`](https://github.com/RobinMalfait/lazy-collections#toarray) from `lazy-collections`.